Russia hedge fund Prosperity Capital quits the UK for Abu-Dhabi

 The directors of the company have taken steps to retrench the business, including termination of its lease obligations “and some redundancies.”

 Westman, who has moved to Milan from London, said the firm has not pivoted away from its core market or Russia since the war erupted with Ukraine.
-Other emerging market shops with large exposure to Russian equities, such as East Capital, have been diversifying further into other far-flung markers.
+Other emerging market shops with large exposure to Russian equities, such as East Capital, have been diversifying further into other far-flung markets.

 “We have a fiduciary duty to work hard to recover value for existing investors,” said Westman.